 From a developmental perspective, the first three years of infants’ and toddlers’ lives are important in developing a strong sense of trust and attachments.
 Failure to meet this need will result in a sense of fear and belief that the world is inconsistent and unpredictable, with future implications.
 In order to ensure a secure attachment, parents need to:

 - Respond to the toddler’s needs in predictable, sensitive and affectionate ways.
 Despite the negative emotions that parents may experience in times of divorce, our emotions should never be projected on the toddlers.

 - Work with the other parent as much as possible, and in a best-case scenario, plan time with each parent on a regular basis.

 - Avoid having conflict before the toddler, because while the toddler may not understand what the conflict is about, they do pick up on the negative emotions and are likely to feel scared and confused.

 While both parents may not have to do things the same way, it is important that they communicate and coordinate with regard to certain parenting issues and toddlers’ needs.
 If other caregivers are involved in the caring of the toddler, communicate with them as well to update them about the family changes.

 - The early years are when the toddler is developing self-help skills.
-In the event where the toddler gets to spend time with both parents, routines have to be kept as similar as possible, to ease their learning.
+In the event that the toddler gets to spend time with both parents, routines have to be kept as similar as possible, to ease their learning.
 For example, toilet training is easier if both parents agree on when and how to provide support for the toddler.